'The Stakes Are Far Higher Than They've Ever Been': Trump's Niece Pens Tell-All

 "This is unprecedented that a publisher can proceed with a publication of a book but the author cannot," Simon & Schuster observed in a statement shared with NPR.

-Trump's account details what the publisher describes as "the dark history of their family in order to explain how her uncle became the man who now threatens the world's health, economic security, and social fabric."
+The niece's account details what the publisher describes as "the dark history of their family in order to explain how her uncle became the man who now threatens the world's health, economic security, and social fabric."

 "No one knows how Donald came to be who he is better than his own family.
 Unfortunately, almost all of them remain silent out of loyalty or fear.
-I'm not hindered by either of these," Trump writes in a prologue, according to an excerpt shared Tuesday by ABC.
+I'm not hindered by either of these," Mary Trump writes in the prologue to the book.

 "I hope this book will end the practice of referring to Donald's 'strategies' or 'agendas,' as if he operates according to any organizing principles.
 He doesn't."

-Among the accusations Mary Trump levels at the president: She alleges he cheated on the SAT by paying someone to take the test for him, The New York Times reports.
+Among the accusations Mary Trump levels at the president: She alleges he cheated on the SAT by paying someone to take the test for him, but offers no corroborating evidence.

-The White House did not immediately respond publicly to the release of the excerpts.
+The White House dismissed the book, which spokeswoman Sarah Matthews, a spokeswoman, said "is clearly in the author's own financial self-interest."

+"The President describes the relationship he had with his father as warm and said his father was very good to him," Matthews said.
+"He said his father was loving and not at all hard on him as a child.
+Also, the absurd SAT allegation is completely false."

-It's far from the first time Trump has found himself the subject of a highly anticipated tell-all.
+It's far from the first time Donald Trump has found himself the subject of a highly anticipated tell-all.
 Just last month, John Bolton, his former national security adviser, overcame the Trump administration's legal objections and published his own blistering memoir of his time working with the president.